foundry-matrix/CrapWords/README.md

 ## Installation:

+Either **clone** this directory and simply
+1. npm install
+2. npm install gulp lab -g

-Either **clone** this directory and simply npm install, OR if you want to do it yourself:
+OR ALTERNATIVELY if you want to do it yourself:

 ```js
 npm init --> test: "./node_modules/lab/bin/lab -c -v" // (optional as we run tests with gulp)